List of state highways in Hawaii: Temporary Federal routes

-During World War II, a temporary Federal route numbering system was setup on the island of Oahu.
+During World War II, a temporary Federal route numbering system was set up on the island of Oahu.
 They were used to assist military personnel not accustomed to the Hawaiian street names during the time of Martial law in the Territory of Hawaiʻi from 1941 to 1945.
 Though marked with U.S. Route shields, they were never part of the United States Numbered Highway System.